PiotrTyrakowski/AngelHackBountyOmnichainGaming/nft_js_lib/README.md

 npm run build
 ```

-This will bundle the JavaScript files and output them to the `dist` directory.
+This will export the library as self containted file `LibJsNft.js` in `dist` folder, with entrypoint variable `LibJsNft` that you can include in your web app

 ### Starting the Development Server